ronilaukkarinen/md-wysiwyg-editor/docs/pattern-conversions.md

 Where `...` is the text that you want to be affected.

-Not supported at this time: links, images, task lists, and tables.
+Not supported at this time: markdown links, images, task lists, and tables.